Making a Travel Website

 Each page of your website needs to Inspire, Help, Proof & Sell.

-Inspiring you will do with a beautiful opening picture of your most important travel product, experienced by your most important persona preferable showcasing one of your Unique Selling Points.
+Inspiring you will do with a beautiful opening picture or video of your most important travel product, experienced by your most important persona preferable showcasing one of your Unique Selling Points.

-Be helpful with giving your audiences easy choices, like Sydney.com is doing by showing their must do experiences.
-Also note how they support their images with text that describes the outcome for you as a visitor: Get Thrills, Swim, See from New Perspective, Hang out with Animals instead of saying the name of the experience.
+You can be helpful with giving your audiences easy choices, towards your best experiences like Sydney.com is doing by showing their must do experiences.
+Note how they support their images with text that describes the outcome for you as a visitor: Get Thrills, Swim, See from New Perspective, Hang out with Animals instead of saying the name of the experience.

-For a destination marketing website, selling is sending people to the trade.
+For a destination marketing website, selling is sending people to tourism companies that offer the accommodations, transport and experiences.
 You can do this directly, or through an OTA, the benefit of sending traffic to an OTA is that its, easy and your DMO can earn some money to finance the website.
 Better would to make a trade database like Australia.com has.

 Underneath example of Israel shows a clever way of sending travellers to different kind of OTA's so there is no problem in favoring one above the other, if you do such a solution as a DMO you want to first check if there are no local partners who can does this, so that money doesn't leak out of the country.